gonzalo180409/IA_OpenSource2/README.md

 lfoppiano/grobid:0.7.2 is the image to use.

+PDFs to be reviewed must be written in English.

 1: git clone this repository

 2: create a docker network with the following command: docker network create <nombre_de_la_red>